 It’s part of the Telegraph Media Group Ltd, which was owned by Canadian businessman Conrad, Lord Black from 1986 to 2004, at which point he sold it to the Press Holdings company owned by the Barclay twins (Sir Frederick and Sir David).
 Since 2005 it’s been based in Buckingham Palace Road in central London.

 Since 1961 it’s had a companion Sunday title, The Sunday Telegraph.

+It appears in a main and a ‘Foreign’ edition.
 It’s also available as an e-edition (by paid subscription).
 Mobile phone browsers are automatically diverted to a mobile site at the same URL.
 Apps are also available for iPhone, iPad, Android and Kindle.